GDLsunq/Shadow-Addon/README.md

 Have Fun!
 ycrns

-Im not away im just working on a new Update!
+Im not goneim just working on a new Update!
 I think i get it done in 1 or 2 months.

 I lost the motivation for the last months